sourcegraph/srclib-ruby/README.md

 * Run ```gem exefy --all``` to convert .bat files to .exe in RubyInstaller (for example, it will create `bundle.exe` and remove `bundle.bat`
 * Now, you are ready to run ```make``` in your srclib-ruby directory.
 It will take some time while Ruby downloads required files and then Yard builts cache of Ruby 2.2.2 files.

+### Issue with OpenSSL

+Ruby may not provide default OpenSSL certificate authorities file, thus srclib-ruby may unable to communicate with external sites.
+Here is the [workaround
+](https://gist.github.com/fnichol/867550) - see `The Manual Way` there.

 ## TODO

 * Check whether Ruby stdlib works